ocefpaf/qartod_manuals/docs/ADCP.md

 Magnetic declination, also called magnetic variation, refers to the angle between magnetic north and true north at a given location on the earth.
 Since current meters usually derive current direction from a magnetic compass, the resulting data must be corrected in order to obtain the direction or velocities in true earth coordinates.
 There is a high risk that this correction could be applied incorrectly (e.g., with the wrong sign, forgotten entirely, or applied twice in separate data processing steps), resulting in wrong data.
 A proper QA procedure will unambiguously determine at what step the declination correction is made and annotate what the correction has been with unambiguous metadata in the final data.
 One method used to ensure the correction is properly applied is to record the variation, the magnetic heading, and the true heading.

 Magnetic deviation refers to errors in compass readings that are incurred by magnetic materials (metal such as steel, mooring wire, batteries) near the sensors.
-Vendors of current meters usually provide ‘calibration’ procedures that the operator should follow (e.g., by spinning the instrument a certain way in a setup mode).
+Vendors of current meters usually provide 'calibration' procedures that the operator should follow (e.g., by spinning the instrument a certain way in a setup mode).
 In addition, it is paramount that magnetic materials be kept away from the sensors while deployed.
 If this is not possible, the calibration procedure could be done with the surrounding metal structures attached, so that corrections may be made for some of the deviations caused by the structure and not just the instrument itself.

 At high latitudes, the earths magnetic field exhibits increasing dip which reduces the signal strength available to a compass.
 Operators must be aware of the potentially reduced compass accuracy.
 Vendors are solving the problem by using more sensitive compasses, but these will be more sensitive to magnetic deviation as well.